Space architecture: Apollo

 On the cruise to the Moon, Apollo astronauts had two "rooms" to choose from – the Command Module (CM) or the Lunar Module (LM).
 This can be seen in the film Apollo 13 where the three astronauts were forced to use the LM as an emergency life boat.
 Passage between the two modules was possible through a pressurized docking tunnel, a major advantage over the Soviet design, which required donning a spacesuit to switch modules.
 The Command Module featured five windows made of three thick panes of glass.
 The two inner panes, made of aluminosilicate, ensured no cabin air leaked into space.
 The outer pane served as a debris shield and part of the heat shield needed for atmospheric reentry.
 The CM was a sophisticated spacecraft with all the systems required for successful flight but with an interior volume of 6.17 m3 could be considered cramped for three astronauts.
 It had its design weaknesses such as no toilet (astronauts used much-hated 'relief tubes' and fecal bags).
 The coming of the space station would bring effective life support systems with waste management and water reclamation technologies.

 The Lunar Module had two stages.
 A pressurized upper stage, termed the ascent stage, was the first true spaceship as it could only operate in the vacuum of space.
-The descent stage carried the engine used for descent, landing gear and radar, fuel and consumables, the famous ladder, and the Apollo Lunar Rover during later Apollo missions.
+The descent stage carried the engine used for descent, landing gear and radar, fuel and consumables, the famous ladder, and the Lunar Roving Vehicle during later Apollo missions.
 The idea behind staging is to reduce mass later in a flight, and is the same strategy used in an Earth-launched multistage rocket.
 The LM pilot stood up during the descent to the Moon.
 Landing was achieved via automated control with a manual backup mode.
 There was no airlock on the LM so the entire cabin had to be evacuated (air vented to space) in order to send an astronaut out to walk on the surface.
 To stay alive, both astronauts in the LM would have to get in their space suits at this point.
 The Lunar Module worked well for what it was designed to do.
 However, a big unknown remained throughout the design process – the effects of lunar dust.

 Every astronaut who walked on the Moon tracked in lunar dust, contaminating the LM and later the CM during Lunar Orbit Rendezvous.
 These dust particles can't be brushed away in a vacuum, and have been described by John Young of Apollo 16 as being like tiny razor blades.
 It was soon realized that for humans to live on the Moon, dust mitigation was one of many issues that had to be taken seriously.